 Getting extra support to breastfeed

-Lots of mums with more than one baby are able to breastfeed with a bit of extra support.
+If you’ve got more than one newborn you’ll need both emotional support and physical support!
 Feeding cushions are often key for breastfeeding mums of more than one baby, and the ‘rugby hold’ is great for feeding twins.
 It may take more time for you to get into a routine that works, but once you do you'll find breastfeeding a great way to calm your babies and help you feel that special bond.

-Watch the video below to see how a mum breastfeeds her newborn twins - with a little help from her partner and some cushions.
+Watch this video to see how a mum breastfeeds her newborn twins – with a little help from her partner and some cushions.

 It's important to try and feed your babies as soon as they show signs they're hungry.
 Each baby might want to feed at the same or at different times – so if you have twins you might want to give both babies a breast each and feed them at the same time.
 It's important never to force a baby to feed, even if their sibling is feeding.
 If only one baby does want to be fed, why not try and pop the other baby in your Baby Box or even giving them some tummy time on their Baby Box playmat while you are feeding?

 You won't be able to feed twins at the same time at first if one of your babies is smaller and needs to feed more often.
 You'll need extra help to care for twins with different feeding demands.
 Don't feel guilty about this, you are making your weaker baby stronger like their sibling – your twins' needs will soon match up and that will make your life much easier.